Blood Orange Cake with blood orange glaze. This recipe uses the entire orange, making a very moist cake with wonderful depth of flavour.

 - ½ tsp salt

-- juice of 1 blood orange
+- 1 blood orange juiced

-- About 1 cup confectioners' sugar
+- 1 cup confectioners' sugar

 - Bring sliced blood oranges and water to a boil in a medium saucepan.
 Cover, turn heat to low, and simmer for 20 minutes.

 - Pour the orange mixture into the flour mixture and gently fold together with a rubber spatula until just combined.

 - Bake in centre of oven for about 40 minutes, or until centre feels a bit bouncy when lightly pressed.
 Let cool a few minutes in pan, then invert onto a cooling rack to cool completely.

 - To make glaze, whisk together juice and confectioners' sugar.
 If you prefer a runnier glaze, add a bit of water about a half-teaspoon at a time.
-Spread or pour over cake once it's completely cool.

-Last Updated on March 21, 2017 by Jennifer Pallian BSc, RD
+Last Updated on February 20, 2024 by Jennifer Pallian BSc, RD